blubskye/stripewebsite/README.md

 - **Run** it as a network service

 #### 📋 You MUST:
-- **Keep it open source** - If you modify and distribute this code, your version must also be AGPL-3.0
+- **Keep it open source** - ANY modifications you make must be released under AGPL-3.0
-- **Provide source access** - Users of your service must be able to get the source code
+- **Publish your source code** - Your modified source code must be made publicly available
 - **State changes** - Document what you've modified from the original
 - **Include license** - Keep the LICENSE file and copyright notices intact

 #### 🌐 The Network Clause (This is the important part!):
 Unlike regular GPL, **AGPL has a network provision**.
 This means:
+- If you modify this code **at all**, you must make your source public
-- If you run a **modified version** of this software as a public web service
+- Running a modified version as a network service (like a web app) requires source disclosure
-- You **MUST** make your complete source code available to users
+- This applies whether you "distribute" the code or not - network use counts!

 #### ❌ You CANNOT:
-- 🚫 Make it closed source
+- 🚫 Make it closed source or keep modifications private
 - 🚫 Remove the license or copyright notices
 - 🚫 Use a different license for modified versions
-- 🚫 Hide your modifications if you run it as a public service
+- 🚫 Run modified code without publishing your source

 #### 💡 In Simple Terms:
 > If you use this code to create something, you must share it with everyone too.
 That's only fair, right?